aleshaleksey/fansys23/15-charm-etc.md

 Of course how a charmed entity sees its charmer is not limited to the above examples and the exact way that the mind of a charmed entity justifies the charm is up to the DM for entities charmed by player characters, and to the player for when their character is charmed.

 As the [condition](10-conditions-types.md#charmed) states, a charmed entity has disadvantage on [WIS], [CHA], [INT] saves vs its charmer.
-It also cannot attack the one who charmed it, and has disadvantage on attacks against it.
+The charmed character also cannot attack the one who charmed it willingly, and the one who charmed it has advantage on attacks against it (although doing so usually at least risks breaking the charm).
 The charmed entity is under no obligation to obey the commands of the one who charmed it (unless the source of the charm is a spell such as [Command Mortal](08-spell-list.md#command-mortal) which specifically specifies this effect).

 A charmed entity will generally follow reasonable, and often even unreasonable requests from the one who charmed it, but will not go against its nature.
 A cat will (probably!) not attack a bear, a dragon will not relinquish its horde, a loyal son will not kill his parents.
 In fact requests that go against the nature of a charmed entity generally force a save to break the charm, if not breaking it outright.
 Furthermore, attacks from the charmer or their allies tend to automatically end the charm effect.
 Lastly divine or entropic damage to the charmed entity break the effect.